utf/alpha2conc/README.md

 Usage
 -----

-The `abs2conc.py` contains the python code required to calculate the carrier concentration based on the absorption spectra of material.
+The `alpha2conc.py` file contains the python code with the necessary function.

 A jupyter notebook has been provided, which gives a tutorial on how the script should be used.